NotBru/notbru.github.io/posts/uniswap_v3_conceptually.md

 merge request.

 Traditional markets date back to the very first human exchange.
-Maybe I have a pretty stone and the meat you're holding looks tasty, and I'd rather eat your meat (*e_e*) than have my stone, and you'd rather have my stone than eat your meat.
+Maybe I have a pretty stone and the berry you're holding looks tasty, and I'd rather eat your berry than have my stone, and you'd rather have my stone than eat your berry.
 Trade is the essence of all markets.

-But before money, you'd exchange things with “intrinsic” value only, with the dissadvantage that the value of something may be a fraction of something else.
+But before money, you'd exchange things with “intrinsic” value only, with the disadvantage that the value of something may be a fraction of something else.
 Hence money.
 People learnt that instead of long chains of trades, they may as well define something as representing a unit of value and use it as an intermediary.